 Let’s cover the basic benefits of meditation, and how we can utilize it in our life.

-There is mystery around meditation, which is a funny thought in itself; because the grand objective of meditation is to think of nothing, yet we keep complicating it with rational mind explanation.
-We try to understand nothing with something, and nothingness with a bunch of words from the mind.
+There is mystery around meditation, which is a funny thought in itself; because the grand objective of meditation is to think of nothing.
+The human mind is like that though, we complicate everything with rational mind explanation.
+There is no better example than trying to understand nothingness with a bunch of words and emptiness with a bunch of ideas from the mind.

-Language and words are not an accurate way to convey thoughts… but it is what we have, we hung-up on, are slaves to, and so on.
+Language and words are not an accurate way to convey thoughts… but it is what we have.
+We get hung-up on words and we are slaves to them.
 We are doing our best to explain invisible complexity… with words!
-We are multi-sensory Beings, we have more than the rational mind and words to perceive and understand.
-Meditation is about tuning into the subtleties of all of our senses.
+We are multi-sensory Beings, we have more than the rational mind and words to perceive and understand, but we have trouble seeing beyond the mental constructs.
+Meditation is a practice of tuning into the subtleties of all of our senses, including our inner senses.

 We can see a jar is empty.
-Take away the jar and we can no longer see emptiness… yet it is still there.
+Take away the jar and we can no longer see emptiness… yet it still exists.
 I might be going too Zen here… but the rational mind is constantly trying to create a container in which to observe things.
 In this case it is nothingness.
-The scientific approach is the rational mind approach, and it has its limits.

 In the first attempts at meditation, it is very difficult to achieve emptiness and nothingness, because in those initial experiences, the well of our subconscious serves up ‘stuff’ that needs to be seen, and most often dealt with.
 There are thoughts, memories and emotions clamouring to get out.